georgia-gwinnett-college/ALG_R22_2023/README.md

 ## Notes

-We will use mark-down language to write the descriptions of each exercise Here is the [basic syntaxo](https://www.markdownguide.org/basic-syntax/).
+We decide to use Asiidoc to author the exercise descriptions: https://asciidoc.org/ Here is the app that you can use to edit an Asciidoc file: https://asciidocfx.com/#how-to-install-asciidocfx